lawren/software-manifesto/README.md

 Ego kills good products.
 Stay curious.
 Let go of the need to be right.
 The best engineers I know question their own assumptions more than anyone else.

-That janky code you want to rewrite?
-It was probably written by someone just as skilled, solving a real problem under constraints you don’t see.
-Respect that.
-Learn from it.
-And when it’s your turn, leave behind the kind of clarity you wish you had—through helpful comments, thoughtful naming, and clean abstractions.
+That janky-looking code you want to rewrite?
+It was probably written by someone just as thoughtful, solving a real problem under different constraints.
+Before you replace it, make sure you understand what it’s doing and why.
+Sometimes a rewrite is the right call, but only after you’ve earned the context.
+I’ve made this mistake more times than I’d like to admit.
+It’s the trap I fall into more than any other.

+And your code?
+It will face the same scrutiny someday.
+Someone will look at your elegant solution—the one you poured hours into—and think, what were they thinking?
+Show them you cared.
+Leave breadcrumbs.
+Document trade-offs.
+Write with empathy for whoever picks it up next.
+Ideally, they should not have to guess whether you were rushed, clever, or right.

-This isn’t about perfection.
-It’s about progress.
-Software is never truly done—and neither is our responsibility to the people who use it or the people who will maintain it.
+This is not about perfection.
+It is about progress.
+Software is never truly done, and neither is our responsibility to the people who use it or the people who maintain it.

 ## Lessons from Open Source